 For example, an original equipment manufacturer (OEM) may not fully understand the lifecycle of their end customer because they don’t have visibility into dealer interactions.

-Before that OEM moves to ecommerce, they should conduct a customer segmentation study to uncover customer needs and preferences at each step of the value chain.
-This provides critical insight into what information customers want from which channel, in what format.
+Before that OEM moves to ecommerce, they should conduct a customer segmentation study to uncover customer needs and preferences.
+They should learn what information customers expect, from which channel partner, and in what format.

 Applying data to your ecommerce strategy

-Often, businesses commission research but struggle to turn insights into action.
-Don’t let the momentum fade after the crescendo of the final presentation!
-This is where the rubber meets the road.
+Often, businesses conduct research but struggle to turn insights into action.
+Don’t let the momentum fade after the final presentation!
+Data without action is wasted effort.

 Personas should be accurate representations of your customer segments.
-No made-up stories.
-No heuristics.
-Rather, snapshots in time—backed by data and colored with context—that represent each of your unique customer segments.
+They should be snapshots in time—backed by data and colored with context—that represent each of your unique customer segments.

 They should summarize how different customer groups want to engage with your brand and what they expect.
-There are no hard or fast rules about what personas should include—demographic data, psychographic, attitudinal, behavioral—the list goes on and on.
-As long as the data is useful for your business, it’s worthy of being captured in a persona slide.
+There are no hard or fast rules about what personas should include.
+Include what you can collect that could influence how you build your ecommerce website.
+That can include demographic, psychographic, attitudinal, and/or behavioral data.
+As long as the information is applicable, it’s worthy of being captured in your personas.

 Customer journey maps

-If personas are a snapshot in time, customer journey maps would be the panoramic view.
+If personas are a snapshot in time, customer journey maps are the panoramic view.

 Journey maps tell the lifecycle story of each persona.
 They illustrate customer preference across the conversion funnel—from awareness to consideration to purchase and beyond.

-With journey maps, you can see at a glance when each group of customers wants to engage with your brand, what questions they have, and who they want to receive information from at what phase of their journey.
-Because these maps are backed by data, you can use these insights to determine where to invest your marketing dollars to improve their experience and increase their spend.
+With journey maps, you can see at a glance when each group of customers wants to engage with your brand, what questions they have, and who they want to receive information from when.
+Because these maps are backed by data, these insights help you determine the role your ecommerce website plays in their process.
 Whether the differences across segments are subtle or significant, they’re critical in planning for a customer-centric website.

 User stories and user flows

 Personas and customer journey maps are the tools you need to audit your existing website and evaluate how well it meets customer needs.
-We typically start this process with user stories that summarize the actions each persona needs to take on your site.
+We typically start this process with user stories that summarize the actions various personas need to take on your site.

-From there, we recommend a UX mapping exercise to identify the paths users take to complete these stories.
-These paths are called user flows, and they help identify roadblocks and opportunities for improvement.
+From there, we recommend a UX mapping exercise to identify the paths they could take to complete these stories.
+At Ntara, we call these paths user flows.
+This is an important exercise because it helps ensure you meet those user expectations and identify any potential roadblocks.

 Interested in learning more about how customer research drive revenue for your business?
 Drop us a line.